willnorris/imageproxy/readme.md

 Depending on the options specified, an image may be cropped to fit the requested size.
-In all cases, the original aspect ratio of the image will be preserved; go-imageproxy will never stretch the original image.
+In all cases, the original aspect ratio of the image will be preserved; imageproxy will never stretch the original image.

 When no explicit crop mode is specified, the following rules are followed: